Valby Langgade: Notable buildings and residents

 The square and street Valby Tingsted is the historic centre of what is now known as Old Valby.
 The low house row at Valby Langgade No. 56 – 66 dates from the 19th century when Valby was still a village located outside Copenhagen.
 The oldest building in the area is a so-called rytterskole (cavalry school) from 1722, although it has seen many alterations, which now houses Valby Library (Annexstræde 2).
 The old Valby Forge is located at No. 55.
 The building at Valby Tingsted 3 is the former Valby Børneasyl (Valby Orphanage) from 1874.
 Valby Langgade No. 68-68A is the earliest example of the 5 and 6-story buildings that were built after the merger with Copenhagen.

 The shopping centre Spinderiet, located on both sides of Annexstræde, is partly based in the former buildings of De Danske Bomuldsspinderier.
 The factory buildings from 1905–07 were converted into a mixed-use development by the architectural firm Entasis between 2004 and 2007.
 Valby School (Ved Ovnhallen 6), a public primary school, is based in the former buildings of the Norden Porcelain Factory.

-The apartment complex Viaadukten (No. 127-41), located just after the railway viaduct from which it takes its name, is from 1920 and was designed by Arthur Wittmack.

-The Famgården housing complex (No. 226-254) from 1927–28 and Valbo and Langhuset (Valby Langgade 239-65/ Vestervang 8A-B) from 1931 were designed by Frederik Wagner.